Reporting year 2024

 Once a request for assessment has been approved, an assessment is undertaken and a decision on whether or not to issue a plan is made.

-From 2023, the figures below include all assessments during the calendar year, including where a decision to issue a plan has been made, but the plan has not yet started.
-Previously this only included where a decision to issue a plan had been made and the new plan had started.
-Therefore from 2023, the figures do not match those for new plans in the section above.
-Around 2,000 decisions to issue were made where a new plan has not yet started in the calendar year.
+The figures below include all assessments during the calendar year, including where a decision to issue a plan has been made, but the plan has not yet started.
+Prior to reporting year 2023, this only included cases where a decision to issue a plan had been made and the new plan had started.
+Therefore, the figures do not match those for new plans in the section above.
+Around 1,200 decisions to issue were made where a new plan has not yet started during 2023.

-The number of assessments completed during the calendar year also continued to increase
+The number of assessments for an EHC plan which were completed during the calendar year increased

 Timeliness - EHC plans issued within 20 weeks